systemd.device(5) - man - phpman

 Adds dependencies of type Wants= from the device unit to the specified units.

-SYSTEMD_WANTS= is read by the system service manager, SYSTEMD_USER_WANTS= by user
+SYSTEMD_WANTS= is read by the system service manager, SYSTEMD_USER_WANTS= by user service

-when a specific device becomes available.
+specific device becomes available.

-Note that this and the other udev device properties are not taken into account unless
+Note that this and the other udev device properties are not taken into account unless the

-the device is tagged with the "systemd" tag in the udev database, because otherwise
+device is tagged with the "systemd" tag in the udev database, because otherwise the

-the device is not exposed as a systemd unit (see above).
+device is not exposed as a systemd unit (see above).

 Note that systemd will only act on Wants= dependencies when a device first becomes

 active.
 It will not act on them if they are added to devices that are already active.
+Use

-active, and thus when to trigger the dependencies.
+and thus when to trigger the dependencies.

 The specified property value should be a space-separated list of valid unit names.
-If
+If a

-a unit template name is specified (that is, a unit name containing an "@" character
+unit template name is specified (that is, a unit name containing an "@" character

-indicating a unit name to use for multiple instantiation, but with an empty instance
+indicating a unit name to use for multiple instantiation, but with an empty instance name

-each device that appears and matches specific properties.
+appears and matches specific properties.

 SYSTEMD_ALIAS=

 Adds an additional alias name to the device unit.
-This must be an absolute path that
+This must be an absolute path that is

-is automatically transformed into a unit name.
+automatically transformed into a unit name.
 (See above.)

 SYSTEMD_READY=

-If set to 0, systemd will consider this device unplugged even if it shows up in the
+If set to 0, systemd will consider this device unplugged even if it shows up in the udev

-plugged if it is visible in the udev tree.
+is visible in the udev tree.

-This option is useful for devices that initially show up in an uninitialized state in
+This option is useful for devices that initially show up in an uninitialized state in the

 ID_MODEL_FROM_DATABASE=, ID_MODEL=